-The aggregate intrinsic value in the table above represents the difference between the estimated fair value of the Company's common shares as of December 31, 2016 and 2017 and the exercise price.
+The aggregate intrinsic value in the table above represents the difference between the estimated fair value of the Company's common shares as of December 31, 2017 and 2018 and the exercise price.

-Total fair values of share options vested as of December 31, 2016 and 2017 were USD 6,831,000 and USD 6,963,000, respectively.
+Total fair values of share options vested as of December 31, 2017 and 2018 were USD 6,963,000.

-As of December 31, 2016 and 2017, there were USD 1,358,000 and USD 167,000 of unrecognized share-based compensation costs related to share options, which were expected to be recognized over a weighted-average vesting period of 3.20 and 4.64 years, respectively.
+As of December 31, 2017, there were USD 167,000 of unrecognized share-based compensation costs related to share options, which were expected to be recognized over a weighted-average vesting period of 4.64.
+As at December 31, 2018, there was no unrecognised share-based compensation costs related to share options.
 To the extent the actual forfeiture rate is different from the Company's estimate, the actual share-based compensation related to these awards may be different from the expectation.